-4 Remuneration Committee
+4 Remuneration committee

 The Remuneration Committee is comprised of Ulrik Bengtsson (Chair), Erik Skarp and Clare Boynton, who are all independent of the Company and its management.
-Clare Boynton replaced Johan Svensson as a member of the Remuneration Committee following his resignation in November 2023.
 The primary duties of the Remuneration Committee include preparing matters regarding salary and other remuneration benefits for the CEO and the Senior Management for decision by the Board.
 The Remuneration Committee also makes an independent assessment of ongoing and completed programmes for variable remuneration to the Executive Management.

-During 2023, two meetings were held at which all members attended besides Clare Boynton.
+During 2024, three meetings were held at

+which all members assisted.

-5 Audit Committee
+5 Audit committee